seqwellBioinfo/lima_demux_bbduk/README.md

-#pacbio lima bbduk demux
+# pacbio lima bbduk demux

-this is the work flow using lima and bbduk to do demux on pacbio data for seqwell kit.
+This is the work flow using lima and bbduk to do demux on pacbio data for seqwell kit.

-requirements:
+## requirements:
 for the hifi bam file name, it requires pacbio barcode info (for example bc1003) in the third string separated by . for example, SEQW102-002-01.hifi_reads.bc1003.bam  and SEQW102-002-01.hifi_reads.bc1003copy.bam.